faz320/MBAsuperwomen/index.md

 #### ESG and Profitability
 **Table 4** below shows the result of regression analysis using profitability as a dependent variable and the average of 10-year observations of firms as the input data.
 Overall, the adjusted **R2 values are low**, ranging between 0.12 to 0.13, but consistent for all the four models, potentially due to the limited number of independent variables selecte.

-Three out of four ESG related scores were **found significant** in the regression models - overall ESG, environmental and government disclosure scores (p<0.05).
+Three out of four ESG related scores were **found significant** in the regression models - the overall ESG, environmental and government disclosure scores (p<0.05).
 In contrast, the social disclosure scores did not have a significant correlation with corporate financial performance.

 Based on the result, we **accept hypothesis 1** that ESG disclosure has a significantly positive impact on corporate profitability.
 In terms of the size of the impact, governance disclosure scores were found to be the most impactful compared with the other two.
 For 1 point increase in governance disclosure score, the firm’s ROA will increase by 0.17.
 Therefore, we also **accept hypothesis 2**.